-Moving money is one of the most important tasks you complete for your clients, and the Schwab Advisor Center® move money tool allows you to complete this critical task in the most secure and efficient way possible.
+Moving money is one of the most important things you do for your clients, and the Schwab Advisor Center move money tool enables you to complete this critical task in the most secure and efficient way possible.

-Use these resources to get an overview of the tool, and scroll down to see the latest enhancements.
+Use these resources to get an overview of the tool; continue scrolling to see the latest enhancements.

 - On-demand advisor training

 - Step-by-step guide to the experience for you and your clients >